girgusp/hello-world/README.md

 # hello-world
-This will be my first GitHub project - "Hello World"
+This will be my GitHub project - "Hello World"

 This is the AI speaking.
 New lines, yo.